Medify MA-25 vs MA-40

 Customer Support

-Support is quick to respond, and the lifetime warranty (if you subscribe to their filters) is one of the best I’ve come across.
-They’ve sent replacements out fast when there were issues with fans or screens.
+The support responds quickly, and I think the lifetime warranty (if you’re subscribed to their filters) is one of may best warranty experiences.
+They have sent out replacement filters very quickly when I had issues with the fans or screens.

 Which Works Best Where?